Limenius/symfony-react-sandbox/README.md

 Symfony React Sandbox
 =====================

-This sandbox provides an example of usage of [ReactBundle](https://github.com/limenius/ReactBundle) with server and client-side React rendering (universal/isomorphical) and its integration with a Webpack setup.
+This sandbox provides an example of usage of [ReactBundle](https://github.com/limenius/ReactBundle) with server and client-side React rendering (universal/isomorphical) and its integration with a fitting Webpack Encore setup.
 It also provides an example of the usage of [LiformBundle](https://github.com/Limenius/LiformBundle) to generate a json-schema from Symfony forms and a forms and validation in React from that schema.

 You can see this example live at http://symfony-react.limenius.com/